“What’s the magic word?” said the shop assistant to my then two-year-old son.

 Be patient and expect that it will take years and years for your child to learn and consistently use manners.

 Do not take this as a reflection on your parenting!
-Your child is not your measuring stick.
+How your child behaves is not a reflection of how “good” a parent you are.
 Let this wash over you.
 Don’t allow this to become a trigger.

 So many unhelpful parenting choices are made because we worry about what other people think.